cc32d9/cc32d9_ideas_for_EOSIO/Object_Token.md

 * `validatedby`: EOS account of a trusted entity that has validated the object contents and properties.

+* `options`: a 64-bit integer.
+Bits 0 to 16 indicate flags, bits 32 to 63 supply an optional value.

-* `flags`: a 16-bit integer: bit 0 indicates if the object is transferable, and bit 1 allows destroying the object.
+  * Bit 0: indicates if the object is transferable;

+  * Bit 1: allows destroying the object by owner;

+  * Bit 2: allows destroying the object by origin's owner;

+  * Bit 3: sets expiration for an object.
+Expired object can be eventually erased from RAM.
+The bits 32-63 contain the expiration point in time in hours since Unix Epoch.

 ## Actions